MarkMakies/Duck-Off/README.md

 Models in step format
 Traslucent PETG used for front- pay particular attention to first layer.
-   It must only be one layer thick, but also use 150% flow, otherwise not as watertight
+   It must only be one layer thick, but also use 150% flow, otherwise not as watertight I used the horn bracket to mount as it already allows for angle adjustments

 # Usage
 After powering on move away and avoid changes for 60 seconds whilst sensors initialise.